Quick Guide to Visiting the Grotto in Portland, OR

 • Look for restrooms in the Visitor Center and the gift shop on the Lower Level and in a small building near the elevator on the Upper Level.

-• The Grotto is a Roman Catholic ministry, although people of all faiths are welcome and encouraged to visit.
+• The Grotto is a Roman Catholic ministry.
+People of all faiths are welcome and encouraged to visit.

 Path along the Stations of the Cross